Klondike, Indiana

 Klondike is an unincorporated community in Wabash Township, Tippecanoe County, in the U.S. state of Indiana.

 The community is part of the Lafayette, Indiana Metropolitan Statistical Area.

 History

 A post office was established at Klondike in 1897, and remained in operation until it was discontinued in 1900.
+On March 20, 1976, an EF4 tornado touched down in Klondike, with golf ball sized hail.

 Education

 Klondike is served by the Klondike Branch public library, a branch of the Tippecanoe County Public Library.